Report on Assembly Standards

 Alongside the contiguity and error rate goals we propose the following additional criteria from the table:

-(*) The BUSCO requirement is a useful target, but can be relaxed in two circumstances for biological rather than technical reasons: first the completeness may be below 90% for taxa that are strongly divergent from those for which the closest BUSCO set was established; second for polyploids or incompletely rediploidized species for which many BUSCO genes may be present in more than one copy, so marked as duplicate by BUSCO.
+(*) The BUSCO requirement is a useful target, but needs to be interpreted in context.
+It can be relaxed for other reasons than quality of the assembly, first the completeness may be below 90% for taxa that are strongly divergent from those for which the closest BUSCO set was established; second for polyploids or incompletely rediploidized species for which many BUSCO genes may be present in more than one copy, so marked as duplicate by BUSCO.
+Third, diploid species with large genomes that show no artificial duplications but a considerable fraction of the repeats containing paralogs that increase the % of duplicated BUSCOs.

-Recent developments made yet another approach possible for this organism group: the generation of complete telomere-2-telomere (T2T) assemblies.
-These are usually based on high quality long reads combined with ultralong reads, require significant resources and are therefore not suggested to replace the above mentioned quality standard yet.
-Reaching T2T quality is defined as the presence of all telomere sequences (where applicable), the absence of sequence gaps and a QV greater than 60.
+Recent developments have made yet another approach possible for this organism group: the generation of complete telomere-to-telomere (T2T) assemblies These are usually based on high quality long reads combined with ultralong reads, require significant resources and are therefore not suggested to replace the above mentioned quality standard yet.
+Reaching T2T quality is defined as the presence of all telomere sequences (where applicable), the absence of sequence gaps and a QV greater than 60 (i.e. scoring C.C.Q60).

 2. Additional requirements:

-Our experience has shown that currently, all (combinations of) automated processes generate assemblies with a variety of remaining errors, some of which are relatively easy to address and should be corrected before submission3.
+Our experience has shown that currently, all (combinations of) automated processes generate assemblies with a variety of remaining errors, some of which are relatively easy to address and should be corrected before submission [3].
 We therefore propose that a set of quality control criteria are required to be met including:

-a) separation of sequence of the target species from contaminants and other organisms such as symbionts/cobionts
+a) separation of sequence of the target species from contaminants and other organisms such as symbionts, members of the gut microbiome, pathogens and parasites (collectively “cobionts”)

 b) explicit identification of a primary (haploid or pseudo-haploid) assembly, with additional sequence in a secondary bin that may contain either full alternate haplotypes or a set of haplotypic/other sequences from the individual.
 See below for further discussion of submission of diploid assemblies